claranet/terraform-signalfx-detectors/.github/ISSUE_TEMPLATE/improve-existing-detectors.md

 ---
 name: Improve existing detectors
 about: Suggest an improvement for existing detector
-title: "[RFE][DETECTORS][IMPROVE]"
+title: "[IMPROVE] Detector ..."
 labels: detectors, enhancement
 assignees: ''

 ---

+**What is the module?**
+Please give the module name or link where detectors belongs to.

+**What is the detector?**
+Please provide the detector name, id or link concerned.

-**Is your feature request related to a known monitoring limitations?
+**Is your improvement related to a known monitoring limitations?
 Please describe.**
 A clear and concise description of what sort of problem monitoring should detect or ignore.

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen (or not if you want to make a detector less sensitive).

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.